madmax3553/scratch/README.md

 ## REAME.D
 ### THIS IS MY SCRATCH REPO
-If you are reading this is is only a test
+If you are reading this it is only a test